 Since the early 20th century the state of Israel and the Zionists have been ejecting Palestinians from their homeland with little or no compensation, so that they could establish a Jewish state in the so-called 'promised land' - basically a case of white Europeans (Ashkenazi Jews) colonizing another non-white country.
 Here is a partial list of UN resolutions regarding Israel and its neighbors.
 Most of the resolutions have been critical of Israel, most of them have been ignored by Israel.
 There have been no enforceable Security Council resolutions because the US has always vetoed such resolutions.
 What territories the Palestinians have left on the West Bank and Gaza are still controlled by the Israelis with illegal settlements still being built, crisscrossed by roads built on confiscated land, with very little water or resources for the inhabitants.
 The condition of the Palestinians is exactly like that of Native Americans in the 17th and 18th centuries, when the natives had their land taken away from them.
 The West Bank and Gaza are like Indian reservations with few resources or jobs for the inhabitants (Gaza is more like the Warsaw ghetto - blockaded from all sides).
 Just like the Native Americans were labelled savages, the Palestinians have been labelled terrorists.
 They were both fighting desperately to get their land back.
 Savages, terrorists, militants, even uncivilized people - call them what you will - whether they are likeable or not - the Palestinians still have the same rights as all human beings.
 Currently they are basically living like subhumans under the iron fist of the Israeli army (backed by US money, arms and protection).
 Israeli is the last colonial power left in the world.

 I cannot begin to speculate on the karmic consequences of Israel's actions over the last sixty odd years.
 Unlike in the case of the US, there have been absolutely no redeeming actions to balance and compensate for this karma.
 We can only wait to see Israel's ultimate fate.
+The current (2014) incursion into Gaza has been especially egregious - I think Israel as a Jewish state is karmically doomed.

 The country was created as a separate country for Muslims by the British and Indian Muslim League by partitioning India in 1947.
 The secular Indian National Congress went along with the partition since this seemed the only way to get independence from the British.
 Since then, Muslim Pakistan and largely secular India have fought several wars over disputed territory.
 India has remained a democracy while Pakistan has been ruled mostly by its military with a few short-lived civilian governments in between.
 At the end of the 1971 war when Pakistan lost its eastern territories which became independent Bangladesh, the humiliated Pakistani Army realized that it could not win a conventional war with a larger India and decided that the only way to win was to breakup India from within by encouraging, funding and training separatist, guerilla and terrorist movements.
 Thus began Pakistan's involvement with terrorist organizations.